Moving to Nassau, Bahamas

 When we asked people what advice they would give someone preparing to move to Nassau, they said:

 "Pack everyting in plastic storage boxes (lots of cockroaches here!!!)
 Think about your security.
 Criminality is high in Nassau.
 Choose a recent house.
 Think you may have lots of problems in a old house (plumbing, roof, etc...)
-Try to have a spare room or a cottage for your guests/visitors," remarked one expat in Nassau, Bahamas.
+Try to have a spare room or a cottage for your guests/visitors," explained one expat living in Nassau, Bahamas.

 How do I find a place to live in Nassau?